 Seek the Ideal IT Lifecycle

-Determining the ideal IT lifecycle is a major point of debate for many organizations.
-It doesn’t, however, need to be.
+Determining the ideal IT lifecycle is a major point of debate for many organizations, but it doesn’t need to be.
 Sure, manufacturers will clamor for you to refresh your equipment every three years, but this approach may be neither necessary nor advisable.
 Your first and last call doesn’t need to always be to your IBM manufacturer or your HPE server rep when help is needed.
-There are other experts who can provide a more objective advice on your equipment’s IT lifecycle.
+There are other experts who can provide more objective advice on your equipment’s IT lifecycle.
 A better refresh approach is sometimes as simple as breaking the bad habit of turning to the manufacturer as the first number you call when you need help.
 Savvy IT leaders put their own interests first by arming themselves with knowledge on server lifecycles.

 Evoke the ‘80/20 Rule’

-At the same time, they take advantage of an extended warranty program through a provider of Third-Party Maintenance (TPM) to manage the remaining 80% of its IT assets (more on that in the next blog post).
+At the same time, they take advantage of an extended warranty program through a provider of Third Party Maintenance (TPM) to manage the remaining 80% of its IT assets.
 This approach not only provides much-needed budget relief, it empowers the company to ensure the highest levels of service while mitigating risk and reducing costs.

 Another benefit of extending IT asset lifecycles is the ability to take advantage of IT asset disposition services.
 Remember, every time any equipment is swapped out, you have an opportunity to repurpose, resell or recycle.
-As part of a complete de-commission process, assistance is available to de-install, inspect, test and assess unwanted gear for its asset recovery value.
-For a premier academic health sciences center based in Texas, the decision to trade in older but still viable gear yielded up to $100,000 in “found” money, which quickly was applied to other strategic IT initiatives.
+As part of a complete de-commission process, assistance is available to de-install, inspect, test, and assess unwanted gear for its asset recovery value.